alessandrojean/tankobon/README.md

 And that's it!
 Open [http://localhost:8081](http://localhost:8081) in a browser and follow the claim setup at the first time to create the administrator user.

+If you use IntelliJ Idea, you can use some run configurations provided with the project that will make easier to run the application within specific contexts such as `localdb`, `noclaim` and `dev`.

 [pnpm]: https://pnpm.io/
 [Node.js]: https://nodejs.org/